Can You Use Jiu Jitsu in Wrestling? | Easily Explained

 It is very common for wrestlers to train Jiu Jitsu during their off-season, or after their wrestling careers are over.

-Wrestlers crossing over to Jiu Jitsu is typically much more beneficial, as the wrestlers have developed a unique skill set that can be used for both sports.
+Wrestlers crossing over to Jiu-Jitsu is typically much more beneficial, as the wrestlers have developed a unique skill set that can be used for both sports.

-Wrestlers are very proficient at takedowns and maintaining top control, where as most BJJ practitioners don't have great takedowns, and would rather fight from the bottom (their back on the mat).
+Wrestlers are very proficient at takedowns and maintaining top control, whereas most BJJ practitioners don't have great takedowns, and would rather fight from the bottom (their back on the mat).

-If a BJJ practitioner was in a wrestling match where they didn't properly master takedowns, and tried fighting from their back, they would be pinned.
+If a BJJ practitioner was in a wrestling match where they didn't properly master takedowns and tried fighting from their back, they would be pinned.

 Related Articles